How to apply for funding

 How do I write a proposal?

-- A helfpul list with Do's and Don'ts of proposal writing has been compilied by the Faculty Research Committee
+- A helfpul list with Do and Don't of proposal writing writing has been compilied by the Faculty Research Committee.

 - Letters of Support are also an important part of a proposal.
 The Funding Strategy team in the Research Office will provide institutional statements where required and appropriate to the bid.

 - The Faculty encourages and supports staff to work with industry, due to the range of benefits this can bring to our academic community.
-Please read Working with Industry at Imperial: Faculty of Natural Sciences Guide
+Please read Working with Industry at Imperial: Faculty of Natural Sciences Guide.
+You should also download the College guide to working with industry and commercialising your research here (requires staff login).

 Complementary information about preparing and costing a proposal can be found at the Research office's website.